Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

 Another important parameter relevant to transport properties in the plasma is the magnetic field strength, which was constrained experimentally by fielding an ion deflectrometry diagnostic.
 A nuclear-track detector (CR-39) was placed in the path of the ion beam $\sim 40$ cm after the TCC.
 This was fielded in lieu of the ToF diamond detector and data were collected both with and without the laser-ablated plasma.
 For these measurements, the ion beam was gated to the minimum possible length of 10 {\textmu}s, approximately 350 pulses, to minimize the number of undeflected pulses incident on the plate.

 Spatially resolved ion fluence was recorded with this setup.
 The distribution of pits demarcating the position of ion impacts consists of a saturated central region containing the bulk of the ion beam and a surrounding `halo' decreasing in pit density with increasing radial distance; Fig. 4A and 4B show a section of the data aligned radially outwards from a knife edge positioned $\sim 1$ mm from the center of the ion beam, for shots without and with plasma respectively.
 As the ion beam traverses the plasma, it accumulates a random-walk deflection proportional to the magnetic field strength, which dominates over contributions from the electric fields and Coulomb collisions.
-The relative contributions from magnetic and electric fields was compared by considering the Lorentz equation of motion and applying resistive MHD; the ratio of deflection force from electric and magnetic fields $\propto {u}/{v_c} \lesssim 10^{-2}$, where $u$ is the characteristic fluid velocity and $v_c$ the initial ion beam velocity.
+The relative contributions from magnetic and electric fields was compared by considering the Lorentz equation of motion and applying resistive MHD; the ratio of deflection force from electric and magnetic fields $\propto {u}/{v_\mathrm{c}} \lesssim 10^{-2}$, where $u$ is the characteristic fluid velocity ($u\lesssim200\,\mathrm{km\,s^{-1}}$) bounded by estimating the plasma jet displacement between subsequent interferograms, and $v_\mathrm{c}$ the initial ion beam velocity.

-Since the beam ion gyroradius $r_c \sim 0.3$ m is much larger than the magnetic coherence length $\ell_B \sim 10^{-4}$ m, the ions are unmagnetized and their deflection accumulates in a series of small-angle scattering events as a random walk process; this manifests as a Gaussian deflection as a consequence of the central limit theorem.
+Since the beam ion gyroradius $r_\mathrm{c} \sim 0.3$ m is much larger than the magnetic coherence length $\ell_B \sim 10^{-4}$ m, the ions are unmagnetized and their deflection accumulates in a series of small-angle scattering events as a random walk process; this manifests as a Gaussian deflection as a consequence of the central limit theorem.
 The average angle of deflection is \cite{Subedi2017}

-where $N$ is the total number of scattering events and can be approximated as $N \sim L_p/\ell_B$.
+where $N$ is the total number of scattering events and can be approximated as $N \sim L_\mathrm{p}/\ell_B$.
 The RMS deflection angle is thus \cite{Bott2017}